rubinius/whitepaper-code-compute-cash/problems.md

 #### Software Architecture Does Not Match Internet Of Things (IoT)

+It was never a requirement of the Internet that people be the ones connected to it.
+In fact, people have never been connected to the Internet.
+It has always been machines.
+In the future, people may connect to the Internet via a direct neural linkage, but for now it will continue to be machines.

-The internet of things exists and is growing daily.
+The Internet of Things (IoT) is both old and new.
 Its fundamental nature is massively distributed and vastly networked.
+The things connected to the Internet may be interfaces for people, artificial intelligences, autonomous agents, sensors, or other machines.

 ---